Wil Tower

 The Wil Tower is a wooden observation tower which was built in the forest of Wil in Switzerland by Julius Natterer.
 The tower site is located some 747 m above sea level.
 It was opened for public use on 8 July 2006.
+The Wil Tower is closed for renovation work from the beginning of November 2025 until summer 2026.

 Construction

 The tower is an open structure, rising on 6 slanted columns from three equidistant ground support points.
 A circular stairway (189 steps) rises in the center of the columns, opening onto a roofed observation deck.
 Although the structure rises some 34 m above the ground, the deck is barely above the surrounding trees.

 The structure is entirely of wood, all obtained from the surrounding forest.
 The columns are Douglas-fir and the stairway is of Silver fir.
 The wood was harvested in the early months of 2005 and allowed to dry naturally for a year before construction began.